How Post Guard AI Works

 MailKit IMAP / SMTP

 A large language model runtime that serves AI models on our cloud infrastructure.
 Post Guard AI sends email content to Ollama for classification — the model runs entirely on our servers, meaning no email data is shared with third parties.
+When multiple Ollama instances are configured, requests are distributed via client-side random selection for horizontal scale-out.
 The AI returns structured JSON with category, confidence, risk level, and recommended action.

 ollama.comMicrosoft Semantic Kernel AI Orchestration